 By nature, no one wins in these situations.
 The prosecution could not secure a conviction, and the defense could not get the defendant cleared of the accusations.
 The defendant also has to deal with the stress of waiting even longer to find out the ultimate outcome of their case.

 In some ways though, a hung jury can benefit a criminal defendant.
 One major benefit is that a judge will typically poll the jury when they cannot come to an agreement to find out how many were in favor of an innocent or guilty verdict.
 If the jury was largely in favor of acquittal, this can give the criminal defense attorney leverage to negotiate a better plea bargain.
 On the other hand, if most jurors favored a conviction, it lets the defendant and his criminal lawyer know that they may be best off settling the case in a plea deal rather than continuing their strategy of fighting the charges.

-If you have been charged with a crime or if you have any questions about the criminal process, please call Oceanside defense attorney Peter M. Liss at (760) 643-4050.
+If you have any questions about the justice system or have been charged with a crime, please contact criminal defense attorney Peter M. Liss at (760) 643-4050.